stas-sl/sensor.community/content/dnms/en/03-assemble.md

 When the resin has hardened remove the tape.
 Your microphone unit is ready.

 ## DNMS Housing
-When the Teensy (DNMS) and the NodeMCU (standalone or on PCB) are separated: DNMS and airRohr You need a piece of 25 mm diameter tubing (for example tubing for electrical applications), a connector, a 90° bow and a M25 IP68 cable gland.
+When the Teensy (DNMS) and the NodeMCU (standalone or on PCB) are separated: DNMS and airRohr.
+You need a piece of 25 mm diameter tubing (for example tubing for electrical applications), a connector, a 90° bow and a M25 IP68 cable gland.
 The tube itself should be 160 mm long.
 The DNMS looks place in.
 The microphone housing is maintained by the cable gland.
 The bow prevents water and humidity to enter the housing while letting the cable pass.